omademo/bitbayar-woocommerce/README.md

 # Description
-Woocommerce Bitcoin Payment plugin using BitBayar service. (https://bitbayar.com)
+Woocommerce Bitcoin Payment plugin using BitBayar service. (https://bitbayar.com) -test

 # Precondition
 You must have a BitBayar merchant account to use this plugin.
 It's free and easy to [register](https://bitbayar.com/register).